The 2026 US Job Market: Top Hiring Platforms, Labor Laws & Resume Tips for American Job Seekers

 Step 1: One Page (Unless You’re Federal or 15+ Years In)

-US recruiters expect brevity.
 Early career (0–5 years) = one page.
-Mid-career (5–15 years) = one to one and a half pages.
-Senior (15+ years) = two pages max.
-Federal is the exception — go 3–5 pages there.
+Mid-career (5–15) = one to one and a half.
+Senior (15+) = two pages max.
+Federal = 3–5 pages (the only exception).

 Step 2: No Personal Photo, No Fluff

-Step 3: Reverse-Chronological Format Only
+Step 3: Reverse-Chronological Only

 Step 4: Quantify Everything